 Enter the email address of your friend, add a personal note.
 We'll send this message on your behalf.

 Please be advised!
 Lovescotch.com only ships its products within the United States.
 We do not ship overseas.
-We also do not ship to the following states (OH,GA, UT, MI, ME, IL, MS).
-We apologize for any inconvenience this may cause.
 Please allow all orders to be processed within 24 hours.
+Please note that western states transit times are usualy 1-3 days.
 All shipments will require an Adult Signature.
 Please be sure that the recipients are available to sign for the packages.
 Delivery dates can be obtained by checking online with your tracking #.
-Tracking #'s will be sent out via e-mail upon shipping.
+Tracking #'s will be sent out via e-mail after shippers are in transit with you order.
 Cheers!